Exabyte-io/documentation/docs/cluster/general.md

 ### Passwords and ssh keys

 Each person has a single password associated with their login account on the web.
-As a new user, you will be able to download a private [ssh-key](https://wiki.archlinux.org/index.php/SSH_keys) directly from your profile page.
+As a new user, you will be able to upload a public [ssh-key](https://wiki.archlinux.org/index.php/SSH_keys) directly from your profile page.
 This key together with your username can be used to access computational resources via command line terminal.
-This is a private key, sharing it with any third party is not advised.
+Sharing a corresponfing private key with any third party is not advised.
 Anyone who is logged in using this key will have access to compute allocation registered under your username.

 <!-- TODO: add gif images showing how to get started -->